 I’ve always questioned the motives behind a person who after decades wants to tell the world about some sexual wrong done to them by someone famous or dead.
 The dead can’t defend themselves, and the famous usually are Teflon coated, so nothing sticks.
 Such doubt and speculation are cast on the “victim.”
 What financial gain is the person expecting?
-What 5 minutes of fame are worth the public crucifixion they will face?
+What 5 minutes of fame is worth the public crucifixion they will face?
 Anyone remember Monica Lewinski and her blue dress?
 The woman also had a line of upscale purses she tried to market, but no one seems to want to walk around with a Lewinski on their shoulder.
 The court of public opinion is vicious and unforgiving.

 Watching as Bill Cosby and Harvey Weinstein were exposed as serial rapists on the evening news feelings came rushing back to me.
 Feelings I thought I’d buried long ago.
 Seeing the victims, arms linked unitedly to tell their stories and a nation united in support made me relive my childhood experiences over and over, each time I saw the men’s faces.
 On the one hand, I was living vicariously through the women who bravely recalled the events of assault, rape, threats, and humiliation.
 On the other, I was angry my story was unheard, and my rapists escaped justice as publicly as Cosby and Weinstein.
 In truth, they never will because I chose to let them roam free to rape again.
 I intended to die with a very dark secret and carry it to the grave.
 When I got sober, I realized I had to face some dark and scary places for the first time if I was ever going to be free of the past.
 It wasn’t until I became a substance abuse counselor with a client who described his life as a survivor of childhood rape did I realize I was not alone.
 Unknowingly, a person who came to me for help with addiction was helping me in return.